mauriciopoppe/blog/site/content/notes/computer-science/programming-languages/cpp-refresher.md

 - execute the function code
 - jump back to the instruction stored

-A little enhancement to speed up the program is to make the function *inline*, that is the program replaces the function call with the function code avoiding the jumps
+A small enhancement to speed up the program is to make the function *inline*.
+That is, the program replaces the function call with the function code, avoiding the jumps.

 When to use it: